xumaple/google-form-response-parser/README.md

 }
 ```

 Each graph must be directly associated with exactly one question, and generally, the number of bars in the bar graph corresponds to the number of answers that said question has, with one-bar-per-question.
-Each graph has the following identifiers:
+The order that the bars appear in the graph therefore match the order answers are declared in the *questions* configuration, from left to right.
+Each graph has the following fields:

 + `title` is the title of the graph.
 It is optional - the default is no title.
 + `x-axis` and `y-axis` are the respective axis labels.
 They are optional - the default is no label.